hivenetwork-ai/hive-agent-client-py/tutorial.md

 # Using the Hive Agent Client: A Tutorial

 This tutorial will guide you through using the `HiveAgentClient`, a Python class designed to interact with a Hive Agent's API.
-The client facilitates various operations such as sending chat messages, managing entries, and streaming data.
+The client facilitates various operations such as sending chat messages and sending data to a Hive Agent.

 ## Setup